frank-f-trafton/quad_slice/README.md

 `h`: Height of the mosaic to set.

-`hollow`: When true, prevents the center tile (quad #5) from being set in the batch.
+`hollow`: When true, prevents the center tile from being set in the batch.

 *Returns:* Nothing.